TheGordinho/MLUT/README.md

 HUGE thanks to the [ReShade Discord Community](https://discord.gg/PrwndfH) for all the help and support, whitout you guys this wouldn't ever be possible.

-And thanks to the Framed community for all the kind words and feedback, check out their amazing shots oh the [Hall of Framed](https://framedsc.github.io/HallOfFramed/).
+And thanks to the Framed community for all the kind words and feedback, check out their amazing shots on the [Hall of Framed](https://framedsc.github.io/HallOfFramed/).

 <p align="center">:heart:</p>